 The setup is simple.
-All you need to do is to grab your Google Analytics tracking id and paste on the Preferences page on Kuula.
+All you need to do is to grab your Google Analytics tracking id and paste it on the Preferences page on Kuula.

 Google Analytic setup

 If you never used Google Analytics to analyze traffic on a website, you can register for this service, for free, at their website.

 To start tracking and analyzing your traffic, you will need to create a new Property in Google Analytics.
 You can follow this tutorial to see how.
 Here's a sample setup for a property to track your Kuula content: